conda-incubator/conda-store/docs/user_guide.md

 Below this are all artifacts associated with a given build e.g lockfile, pinned yaml specification, conda pack, and docker image.

-Finally a log of the given build regardless of whether the build successfully built or failed.
+Finally a log of the given build regardless of whether the build succeeded or failed.

 ### `/namespace/` Manage Namespaces